jophde/documentation/docs/03_Android/01_Quickstart.md

 # DONE!

-Whenver you make make release builds your apps strings will be sent to Colatris.
+Whenever you make release builds your apps strings will be sent to Colatris.

 #####  If you are using Proguard or Dexguard be **sure** to add the following to your configuration.